Mellon Undergraduate Research Fellows

 - inter-, trans-, and multidisciplinary study in design, the humanities, and humanistic social sciences.

 The Center for Undergraduate Research and Fellowships (CURF) administers the Mellon Undergraduate Research Colloquium.
-Applications may be submitted via this webform.
-All applications are due by 4:00 PM on May 31, 2021, including letters of recommendation (see next section).
+All applications are due by 4:00 PM on October 1, 2021, including letters of recommendation.

 - Short itemized budget